akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 The functionality when using the two modes is the same.
 If your sharded entities are not using Akka Persistence themselves it is more convenient to use the Distributed Data mode, since then you don't have to setup and operate a separate data store (e.g. Cassandra) for persistence.
-Aside from that, there are no major reasons for using one mode over the the other.
+Aside from that, there are no major reasons for using one mode over the other.

 Changing persistence mode requires @ref:[a full cluster restart](additional/rolling-updates.md#cluster-sharding-configuration-change).